Piecewise geodesic Jordan curves I: weldings, explicit computations, and Schwarzian derivatives: Geodesic pairs

-If $D$ is simply connected and if $f$ is a conformal map of $\H$ onto $D$ then $\gamma=f(i\R^+)$ is called the {\bf hyperbolic geodesic} from the prime end $a=f(0)$ to another prime end $b=f(\infty)$.
-Equivalently, the image of a diameter by a conformal map of $\D$ onto $D$ is a hyperbolic geodesic.
+If $D$ is simply connected and if $f$ is a conformal map of $\H$ onto $D$ then $\gamma=f(\ii\R^+)$ is the {\bf hyperbolic geodesic} from the prime end $a=f(0)$ to another prime end $b=f(\infty)$.
 Subarcs of a hyperbolic geodesic are called {\bf hyperbolic geodesic arcs}.
 See Section I.4 in \cite{GM} for an equivalent definition in terms of shortest curves in the hyperbolic metric on $D$.
+Our definition of geodesic pairs below also makes sense in the hyperbolic geometry of regions that are not simply connected, but in this article, we restrict ourselves to simply connected regions.
 We note that a hyperbolic geodesic is an analytic curve.